Devcrib/React-Js-Acceleration-3-Task-B/README.md

 ### **Yaay, now you know NPM**

-And that’s pretty much a it, a decent introduction to NPM, by** The React Team, Planet NEST.**
+And that’s pretty much it, a decent introduction to NPM, by** The React Team, Planet NEST.**

 ###